-Restore direction to initial values options allow restoration field of view and direction of view, resp., to the initial values at program start at the end of the plugin usage (e.g., when disabling the view through CCD frame).

-Show resolution criteria compute and show Rayleigh criterion, Dawes', Abbe's and Sparrow's limits for combination of telescope, lens and eyepiece.
+- Restore direction to initial values options allow restoration field of view and direction of view, resp., to the initial values at program start at the end of the plugin usage (e.g., when disabling the view through CCD frame). - Show resolution criteria compute and show Rayleigh criterion, Dawes', Abbe's and Sparrow's limits for combination of telescope, lens and eyepiece.
 In addition, this option will show visual resolution for selected "setup".
-This option may be very helpful for double star observers.
+This option may be very helpful for double star observers. - Show oculars button on toolbar option allows to toggle visibility the plugin button on v0.19.0 main toolbar.

 Arrow button scale allows to change the size of the arrow buttons in the ocular GUI panel.
+Line Color Select color for ocular and sensor outlines and their labels.
-Ocular view is a group of options that allows to change the plugin's behaviour in visual observation mode.

-Enable only if an object is selected - uncheck this option if you want to use the visual observation mode when no object is selected.

-Limit stellar magnitude allows to hide faint stars, which are invisible for the selected combination of eyepiece, lens and telescope.

-Hide grids and lines when enabled allows to hide grids and lines when you observe the sky through the eyepiece and re-enables their visibility when leaving visual observation mode.
+- Text Color Select color for screen messages which are shown only when the on-screen v0.20.0 control panel is not shown. - Ocular view is a group of options that allows to change the plugin's behaviour in visual observation mode. - Enable only if an object is selected uncheck this option if you want to use the visual observation mode when no object is selected. - Limit stellar magnitude allows to hide faint stars, which are invisible for the selected combination of eyepiece, lens and telescope. - Hide grids and lines when enabled allows to hide grids and lines when you observe the sky through the eyepiece and re-enables their visibility when leaving visual observation mode.

-Scale image circle option allows you to define whether or not to scale the images based on apparent FOV.
+- Scale image circle option allows you to define whether or not to scale the images based on apparent FOV.
 When deactivated, the image circle will fill your screen.
 In general, we recommend you not select this, unless you have a need to, because it can really reduce the image size on the screen.
 It can however be very useful in comparing two eyepieces.
 If you set this option, the on-screen image will be scaled based on the eyepieces and telescopes you define.
-See section 15.1.3 for information on what scaling means, and why you might want to use it.

-Use semi-transparent mask: uncheck this option if you want to see visible field of view as in real telescope.

-Sensor view is group of options allows to change behaviour of the plugin for photographic observations mode.

-Use degrees and minutes for FOV of CCD - for many cases the use of decimal degrees for the value of the field of view is not comfortable, and this option allows to use the more human readable format for FOV.

-Enable automatic switch of mount type allows to store the CCD frame orientation when the type of telescope mount is changed.
+See section 15.1.3 for information on what scaling means, and why you might want to use it. - Use semi-transparent mask: uncheck this option if you want to see visible field of view as in real telescope. - Sensor view is group of options allows to change behaviour of the plugin for photographic observations mode. - Use degrees and minutes for FOV of CCD for many cases the use of decimal degrees for the value of the field of view is not comfortable, and this option allows to use the more human readable format for FOV. - Enable automatic switch of mount type allows to store the CCD frame orientation when the type of telescope mount is changed. - v0.19.0 Show sensor crop overlay option toggle drawing a crop box within the CCD frame. - v0.19.0 Telrad view is a group of options which allows to change behaviour of the plugin for Telrad mode.
+Enable scaling FOV for Telrad option allows you to define whether or not to scale the Telrad circles to half of apparent FOV.
+When activated, the Telrad circles will fill your screen.